How to Invest in Databricks in 2025

 As you can see, there are plenty of companies with at least some exposure to Databricks.
 By investing in these companies' stocks, you will get indirect exposure to Databricks.

-The problem, however, is that all of these companies' stakes are likely very inconsequential investments in relation to the total size of their primary businesses.
+However, the problem with investing in any of these companies is that each of their stakes is likely very inconsequential in relation to the total size of their businesses.

-If you're not happy with any of the above options, you may decide investing in Snowflake (SNOW), Databricks' leading competitor.
+If you're not happy with any of the above options, you may consider investing in Snowflake (SNOW), Databricks' primary competitor.

 If you're bullish on data analytics and database provider industries in general, Snowflake should be on your radar.